 We Are Breaking the Cycle of Poverty

-WE ARE ARE BREAKING THE CYCLE OF POVERTY BY HELPING INDIVIDUALS WHO WANT TO HELP THEMSELVES THROUGH OUR NEWEST AND INNOVATIVE HIGHER EDUCATION AND EDUCATION-BASED TRAINING PROGRAMS
+WE ARE BREAKING THE CYCLE OF POVERTY BY HELPING INDIVIDUALS WHO WANT TO HELP THEMSELVES THROUGH OUR NEWEST AND INNOVATIVE HIGHER EDUCATION AND EDUCATION-BASED TRAINING PROGRAMS

 We are dedicated to our innovative approach to break the poverty cycle by focusing our efforts on individuals who are motivated to improve their lives and attain not just self-sufficiency, but long-term sustainability through education.
 ACTION partners with the community, service agencies, businesses and schools /colleges to participate in the success of changing lives.
 This is not a quick fix, but possible through education and training.